Some mathematical details of the method of Herget

 ...that is, we've got three unknowns (the 'epsilon' values) and three linear equations, and the solution becomes easy.
 Going back up a paragraph or two, we now know that, given velocity (vx + eps_x, vy + eps_y, vz + eps_z) at time t1, we'll be at a zero offset at time t2 (that is, we'll hit the target location.)

 One nice aspect of this is the fact that our model for computing the offsets at time t2 can include perturbations if we wish.
-That means that we suddenly have a way to compute the "transfer orbit" that works anywhere in the solar system, a fact that was recently of great utility to me in dealing with irregular satellites of Saturn, Uranus, and Jupiter.
+That means that we suddenly have a way to compute the "transfer orbit" that works anywhere in the solar system.
+I've been able to use it to handle irregular satellites of Saturn, Uranus, Neptune and Jupiter, and some artificial satellites in complicated orbits around the Earth and Moon.

 One caveat here: because the problem is not entirely linear, you'll find that if you numerically integrate with the new velocity, you'll be much closer to, but not exactly dead on, the target location.
-You just have to repeat the procedure until you're close enough to keep you happy (which usually doesn't take very many iterations.)
+You just have to repeat the procedure until you're close enough to be happy.
+This usually doesn't take very many iterations.

 In any case... whether you used a simple but modest-accuracy or a more complex but highly accurate method, you have now determined an orbit for the object, starting at time t1, position (x1, y1, z1), velocity (vx1, vy1, vz1), that matches your observations at times t1 and t2.
 In between, there are errors in RA and dec, for observations 1, 2, 3, ... n.